Skip to main content

 Q: Do I need a lawyer for a slip and fall case?

-A: Insurance companies make lower initial offers to unrepresented claimants.
-A Kansas premises liability attorney typically increases settlement value by 3–5 times the initial offer through demand letters, evidence gathering, and litigation threat.
+Insurance companies make lower initial offers to unrepresented claimants.
+A Colorado premises liability attorney typically increases settlement value by 3–5 times the initial offer through demand letters, evidence gathering, and litigation threat.
 Attorney fees (typically 33% of settlement) are far outweighed by the increased recovery.
+Over 1 million slip and fall emergency room visits occur annually in the United States, and falls remain the leading cause of traumatic brain injury according to the CDC.
+Under Colorado's Premises Liability Act (C.R.S. § 13-21-115), property owners have a legal duty to maintain reasonably safe conditions or warn visitors of known hazards.
 For any injury requiring medical care or lost wages, legal representation is strongly advisable.
+An experienced attorney understands how to navigate Colorado's specific premises liability standards, identify negligent conditions, and counter the tactics insurance adjusters use to minimize claims.
+The difference between settling alone and having professional representation often means tens of thousands of dollars in additional recovery.

 Q: What if the property owner was not insured?